jnorfolk/Data-Projects-TripleTen/README.md

 # Data-Projects-TripleTen
-A collection of my top projects with TripleTen
+A collection of my top projects with TripleTen.

 ## Table of Contents